Solutions

 GMS-Dual

-The GMS-Dual (Geotech Monitoring Station) is a long-term, background monitoring tool designed to track and monitor both prisms and virtual points.
+The GMS-Dual (Geotech Monitoring Station) is a long-term, background and predictive monitoring tool designed to track areas of geotechnical movement that are difficult, dangerous, or even impossible to reach using prisms.

 Take a lookGMS-Prism